The Fool: Modern RWS Tarot Card Meanings

 Question; What is the ‘second Fool card’ in some modern Golden Dawn based decks?

-A more interesting idea than the ‘Fool’s journey’ is that of Key XXII (22): the second Fool card.
+An idea following from the ‘Fool’s journey’ is that of Key XXII (22): the second Fool card.
 If the first Fool is the soul yet to gain experience, the second Fool is he who possesses it and has thus achieved a state of "enlightened madness".
 This concept has tangential relevance to the RWS deck, as Waite was an initiate of the Hermetic Order of the Golden Dawn, and some modern Golden Dawn-based tarot decks do indeed include two Fool cards!

 Question: Is The Fool a positive or negative card?